 1. In order to take the Clinical Pathology/Laboratory Medicine Certification Exam, applicants must have completed an AOA-approved residency in Clinical Pathology/Laboratory Medicine.

 2. The Clinical Pathology/Laboratory Medicine Certification Exam is offered one weekend per year, generally every fall during the AOA OMED Conference.
 The application period opens in February or March, and applications are due approximately two months prior to the exam date.
+Beginning in 2020, the application period opens five months prior to the exam date, and applications are due 15 days prior to the exam date.

 Become Board Certified